jetbrains-academy/alpha-zero-course/DotsAndBoxes/Backend/task.md

    - **Functionality**:
      - Set the corresponding edge in `row_status` or `col_status` arrays to `1`
      - Increment the values in `cell_status` for the affected boxes

-3. **`shade_box(self, box, color)`**:
-   - **Purpose**: Shade a completed box with the player's color.
-   - **Parameters**:
-     - `box`: A list `[r, c]` representing the row and column indices of the box
-     - `color`: A string representing the color to fill the box with

-As a final result, you should get the nice visualization of the game board and the players' moves in the Tkinter window.
-It will work only if you are using the standart version of the course on your own computer, not the remote one.
-Don't worry, for the remote version, in one step you are implementing web variant, which work in any browser.

 Good luck!